 Informatics nurses are high-tech specialists that facilitate the convergence between technical staff and clinicians.
 Career opportunities for graduates of this specialty are numerous and span from hospitals to consulting firms.
 The job market for Informatics nurses is one of the leading areas of growth according to the U.S. Department of Labor.
 Pitt’s Nursing Informatics concentration stresses the development of leadership in nursing by learning the management and processing of data to create information and develop knowledge.
 There are three different options in Nursing Informatics; a major, a minor, and post-masters certificate.
 All may be completed on a full or part-time basis.

-Graduates are eligible for the Nursing Informatics Certification Exam, offered by the American Nurses Credentialing Center (ANCC) and can apply to be a Certified Professional in Healthcare Information and Management Systems (CPHIMS).
 Additionally, graduates are enjoying meaningful employment in a variety of positions such as Medical Informatics Coordinator, Systems Analyst, Senior Consultant Project Manager, Director, EHR Support, Informatics Nurse, Applications Manager, Clinical Solutions Specialist, and many more.

 All applications to the Masters Programs in Nursing are reviewed by faculty in that specific major/area of concentration.
 Applicants must meet a variety of criteria in order to be considered.